electro-smith/PedalDevKit-Example/README.md

 * SimplePotReading - Exmaple demonstrating reading two pots, and printing their values to a serial monitor.
 * SimpleSwitchReading - Example demonstrating reading the position of a toggle.

+When you have the Makefile, or a source file within an examples folder open, you can run the "Build task" with "ctrl-shift-B" on windows, or "cmd-shift-B" on Mac OS, and that will compile the selected example.

 For each of these examples, there are the following VS code tasks:

 * Build: build the specified example